Product Availability: In Stock (FedEx delivery within 2 business days).

 Figure 1.
-GAPD mRNA levels were quantified using real-time RT-PCR in the SKNMC cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
-Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPD mRNA expression levels.
+GAPD mRNA levels were quantified using real-time PCR in the SKNMC cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
+Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time PCR for GAPD mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=5).

 Figure 2.
 Protein expression of GAPDH in SK-N-MC cells.
 DNA plasmid expressing GAPDH or siRNA targeting GAPDH were transfected into SK-N-MC cells following Altogen Biosystems transfection protocol.
 At 72 hours post-transfection the cells were analyzed by Western Blot for protein expression levels (normalized by total protein, 10 µg of total protein loaded per each well).
 Untreated cells used as a negative control.